Skip to content

 We Make Sure Your HOA Works for You

-A well-managed homeowners' association or condominium association plays a vital role in maintaining property values and ensuring your peaceful enjoyment of your home.
-However, when HOAs in California overstep their bounds or fail to fulfill their responsibilities, they can drive down property values, impose unnecessary expenses, and create overwhelming stress for homeowners.
-While good HOAs protect your investment, abusive or negligent ones can become a serious burden.
+A well-managed homeowners’ association or condominium association plays a vital role in maintaining property values and ensuring your peaceful enjoyment of your home.
+But when HOAs in California overstep their bounds — or fail to fulfill their responsibilities — they can drive down property values, impose unnecessary expenses, and create overwhelming stress for the very homeowners they were meant to serve.

-For over 17 years, LS Carlson Law has been the trusted advocate for California homeowners in HOA disputes.
-With more HOA cases won than any other firm nationwide, we've earned the title "the law firm California HOAs fear most."
+For over 20 years, LS Carlson Law has been the trusted advocate for California homeowners in HOA disputes.
+With more HOA cases won than any other firm nationwide, we’ve earned the title “the law firm California HOAs fear most.”
 We represent homeowners exclusively—never HOAs—from San Diego to Sacramento, the Bay Area to the Inland Empire.

-Our team understands the complex legal and community dynamics unique to California neighborhoods—whether you're facing illegal fines in Orange County, maintenance neglect in San Francisco, or board overreach in Riverside.
-With over 400 five-star reviews and a team of 36 legal professionals backed by 215+ years of combined experience, we've built a powerhouse firm focused on protecting your rights and property values.
+Our team understands the complex legal and community dynamics unique to California neighborhoods—whether you’re facing illegal fines in Orange County, maintenance neglect in San Francisco, or board overreach in Riverside.
+With 508 five-star reviews and a team of 36 legal professionals backed by 215+ years of combined experience, we’ve built a powerhouse firm focused on protecting your rights and property values.

 California’s Davis-Stirling Common Interest Development Act (Civil Code §§ 4000–6150) provides the legal framework governing all HOAs in the state.
 This comprehensive statute establishes your rights as a homeowner, from document inspection and meeting attendance to assessment limits and dispute resolution.
 Our attorneys have deep expertise in this law and use it to hold negligent and abusive HOAs accountable.